-Courses in the Online MEd/MSNP program move very quickly.
+Courses in these online programs move very quickly.
 It is important that you turn in all assignments on or before their due dates.
 If, because of an emergency, you have missed a week or more of course work, please contact your professor immediately to inform them.
 While there is no guarantee that you will be allowed to make up your work, informing your professor early is the best way to get back on track and finish your course successfully.
 Please do not wait more than a week without informing your professor.